kyphan38/web/assets/docs/technical/linux/1-understand-and-use-essential-tools.md

 # Execute a command with root privileges
 sudo apt-get update
 ---
-[sudo] password for kyphan:
+[sudo] password for sara:

 # Display the sudoers configuration file
-cat /etc/sudoers
+sudo cat /etc/sudoers
 ---
+[sudo] password for sara:
 root    ALL=(ALL:ALL) ALL
 %admin ALL=(ALL) ALL
 %sudo   ALL=(ALL:ALL) ALL